ministryofjustice/laa-apply-for-legal-aid/README.md

 ## Admin Portal

 The admin portal is at `/admin`.
-To access it, there must be an `AdminUser` defined.
+To access it in UAT, there must be an `AdminUser` defined.

-If `ENV['ADMIN_PASSWORD']` returns a password, running `rake db:seed` will create an admin user with username `apply_maintenance`, and that password.
+If `ENV['ADMIN_PASSWORD']` returns a password, running `rake db:seed` will create an admin user with username `apply_maintenance`, and that password, in all UAT deployments.

+The admin portal is only accessible in Staging and Production using Google login for authorised accounts.

 To allow reset mode within the admin portal, `ENV['ADMIN_ALLOW_RESET']` must return "true"

-The non-passported user journey is turned off in production.
-It can be toggled in Staging and UAT at `/admin/settings`

-To test the non-passported user journey, the `ENV['ALLOW_NON_PASSPORTED_ROUTE']` must return "true".
-This is only available in the Staging and UAT environments.

 To allow the creation of test applications at different stages, for each provider, `ENV['ADMIN_ALLOW_CREATE_TEST_APPLICATIONS']` must return "true".
 This is only available in the